 Frequent nonstop travel can and does have an impact on our planet…. especially when we don’t do our part in becoming a responsible traveler.

 We, as travellers, need to understand the impact and role we have in acting and behaving more responsibly when traveling around the world.
 The intention is to leave a positive influence with a generous understanding of the destination and those who call it home.

-So what exactly is the definition…
+So what is a responsible tourist and what exactly is the definition…

 Responsible tourism means to travel without leaving much of a negative impact on nature and the local communities, and instead, preserving it more.
 It seeks to minimise and even reverse the effects of travel.

-To put it simply, being a responsible tourist and practicing responsible tourism is all about awareness and mindfulness of thoughts, words, actions.
+To put it simply, being a responsible tourist and practicing responsible tourism is all about awareness and mindfulness of thoughts, words, and actions.

 Responsible tourism is also about showing respect.